-It is built with the famous 100 CD changer MBC III.
+It is built with the famous 100 CD changer already known from our preceeding phonographs.
 This phonograph performs a music power of 200 W per channel.

 Before you begin

 Please read the first three sections of this manual and pay special attention in order to perform an error-free installation.